PFython/cleverdict/README.md

     >>> x
     {1: 'the truth'}

 You'll be relieved to know `CleverDict` handles these cases but we thought it was worth mentioning in case you came across them first and wondered what the heck was going on!  *"Explicit is better than implicit"*, right?
-You can inspect all the key names and `.attribute` aliases using the `.info()` method, as well as any aliases for the object itself:
+If in doubt, you can inspect all the keys, `.attributes`, and aliases using the `.info()` method, as well as any aliases for the object itself:

     >>> x = y = z = CleverDict({1: "one", True: "the truth"})
     >>> x.info()